christianosa/node_rest_api_sequelize/README.md

     });
 </pre>

-To Add a new user, you can use the follow endpoint:
+At first time, you need to Add a new user.
+You can use the follow endpoint:
 * POST / user (insert a new user in database, passing jason object - user). expected return when all goes well: status code 200.
 ```
 Ex.